 SU requires students to file the FAFSA.
 The FAFSA uses tax information from the student's family to determine what each family can contribute to the student's education.
 The FAFSA is a critical tool in the financial aid process, and we encourage all applicants and current students, regardless of means, to submit the FAFSA.

-File your Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov as early as January 1 prior to the academic year in which you plan to enroll.
-For example, if you plan to enroll in the fall 2015, you can submit your FAFSA starting January 2015.
+File your Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov as early as October 1 prior to the academic year in which you plan to enroll.
+For example, if you plan to enroll in the fall 2022, you can submit your FAFSA starting October 1, 2021 using income tax information from your 2019 Federal Income Tax Return.

 The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the FAFSA.
 Students and parents may transfer the data directly into their FAFSA.